 This fun, easy-to-grow species from Yunnan, China makes a small plant to 3' tall.
 The single leaf is held atop a 2-3' tall, smooth, dark green stalk, beautifully mottled with lighter green and flesh-colored blotches.
 The flower of Amorphophallus yunnanensis emerges in early spring, albeit nothing like its better-endowed cousins.
 The 3-6" tall spadix, looking like a pink alien head with a white neck, sits atop a nicely mottled 1-2' tall petiole (stalk).
 To help hide the bizarre spadix from possible suitors is a green, speckled, hooded spathe.
 Amorphophallus yunnanensis has an undetectable scent...quite curious in a genus known for its odor.
 The large tuber offsets freely and these can be easily removed if it is stored dry for the winter.

-Hold the phone...hold your nose...cover your eyes...the dazzling Viagra Lily (aka: Dragon Arum) is ready to flower.
-This amorphophallus cousin from the Mediterranean is equally as bizarre, but much more winter-hardy.
-After cold weather ends, the 3' stalk, clothed with only two three-pedate leaves, emerges from the giant bulb.
-In late May in NC, the stalk is topped with the 18" flower.
+Hold the phone...hold your nose...cover your eyes...the dazzling Dracunculus vulgaris (aka: Viagra lily or dragon arum) is ready to flower.
+This amorphophallus cousin from the Mediterranean is equally as bizarre but much more winter hardy.
+After cold weather ends, the 3' stalk of Dracunculus vulgaris, clothed with only two three-pedate leaves, emerges from the giant bulb and, in late May (NC), is topped with the 18" flower.
 Picture a fleshy, purple, ruffled vase, from the center of which emerges a fleshy appendage resembling an upside-down purple carrot...call the botanical artists in your neighborhood for this special treat.
 Just tell them to hold their noses for the first day.